maximmax42/CustomRP-Docs/en/setting-up.md

 ## Setup process

-* Open [Discord Developer portal](https://discord.com/developers/applications).
-* Click **New Application** in the upper right corner.

-![](https://user-images.githubusercontent.com/2225711/161050202-c796103d-6712-401e-be96-3f3712512375.png)

-* Choose the name for the application, it will be displayed after "Playing" in the status; hit **Create**.
-* Copy the **Application ID** and paste it in Custom RP field **ID**, then press **Connect**.

-![](https://user-images.githubusercontent.com/2225711/161050341-8169af53-5d3f-44d6-b745-cc711e8d1476.png)

-* If done correctly, your status in Discord should now say "Playing **\[name of the app]**".
+* Press the **Connect** button to test the connection.
+Your status in Discord should now say "Playing **CustomRP**".
 In case of errors, check [FAQ](faq.md).
+You can optionally disconnect afterwards.
   * The status will not show if you're in invisible mode.
   * If you have a custom status set (the one with emoji), it will be prioritized over your CustomRP one.
 CustomRP status will be seen in the profile popup though.
-* Now you can fill the other fields (everything except Type is optional):
+* Now you can fill the fields (everything except Type and Display is optional):
+  * **ID**: Not needed unless you want to upload images as assets (see [Advanced setup](#advanced-setup)).
   * **Type**: The type of the presence.
     * Using any type other than Playing disables the Party count.
 Competing type also disables timestamps.
+  * **Display**: Controls which field is displayed in your status text in the members list.
+  * **Name**: Name of the activity.
+    * Defaults to CustomRP if no ID is set, or to the name you've given to your application on the portal.
   * **Details**: First line in the presence under the app name.
+    * **URL**: A link that will open when user clicks on Details text.
   * **State**: Second line in the presence.
 Will be first if Details is empty.
+    * **URL**: A link that will open when user clicks on State text.
   * **Party**: Shows up as `(X of Y)` after State line.
-    * If State is empty, Party count will not be shown on mobile, but will on PC.
-If both Party and State are present, they'll show at the bottom of the presence on PC.
-  * **Timestamp**: A timer that counts from a specific timestamp.
+  * **Timestamp**: A timer that counts from and/or to a specific timestamp.
 Displayed below Details and State as `(hh:)mm:ss`.
+    * Setting both start and end timestamps in the Listening or Watching presence type will show a progress bar.
   * **Big and small images**: Images that are shown on the left side of the presence.
 If both are present, small image is in the bottom right corner of the big one.
-    * **Key**: Either a direct URL (preferred, as you can also use GIFs that way) or an Art Asset name.
+If only small one is present, it will show up like a big image, but will be circular instead of a rounded rectangle.
-      * _URL method:_ If your image is already on the internet, put the **direct link** (usually done by right clicking the image and choosing something like "Copy image link") in the field.
+    * **Key**: If your image is already on the internet, put the **direct link** (usually done by right clicking the image and choosing something like "Copy image link") in the field.
 If your image is on your PC, use any image hosting and sharing website (e.g. Imgur, ImageShack, etc).
-It's **not recommended** to upload images sent in Discord DMs/channels, as their links get too big too quickly and they expire in 2 weeks.
+It's **not recommended** to use images sent in Discord DMs/channels, as their links get too big too quickly and they expire in 2 weeks.
       * If after connecting you get stuck on "Updating presence...", chances are the URL you've put was too long or was not a direct URL.
 If you're sure it's a direct one, use a URL shortner.
-      * _Art Asset method:_ On your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets.
-In CustomRP, there is a handy **Upload Assets** button in File menu (you can also use Ctrl+U) that will take you there if your ID field is set up properly.
-        * Note 1: Although usually the images become usable instantly, in some cases it might take up to several hours.
-        * Note 2: While you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.
     * **Text**: A text that appears when you hover over (or long tap on mobile) the image.
+    * **URL**: A link that will open when user clicks on the image.
   * **Buttons**: ⚠ Please note, there is currently a Discord bug - you can't see your own buttons, but others will see them.
     * **Text**: A text displayed on the button.
     * **URL**: A URL that the button will open upon clicking.
-* Hit **Update Presence** (or **Connect** if you aren't already connected).
+* Hit **Update Presence** (or **Connect** if you disconnected before).
 * Congratulations, you're wonderful!

+### Advanced setup

+If you want to upload your image to Discord Developer portal or want to have your own application ID for other reasons, do the following:

+* Open [Discord Developer portal](https://discord.com/developers/applications).
+* Click **New Application** in the upper right corner.

+![](https://user-images.githubusercontent.com/2225711/161050202-c796103d-6712-401e-be96-3f3712512375.png)

+* Choose the name for the application, it will be displayed after "Playing" in the status; hit **Create**.
+* Copy the **Application ID** and paste it in **ID** field.

+![](https://user-images.githubusercontent.com/2225711/161050341-8169af53-5d3f-44d6-b745-cc711e8d1476.png)

+* To upload your images as assets: on your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets.
+In CustomRP, there is a handy **Upload Assets** button in **File** menu (you can also use Ctrl+U) that will take you there if your ID field is set up properly.
+Use the asset name in the image's **Key** field.
+  * Note 1: Although usually the images become usable instantly, in some cases it might take up to several hours.
+  * Note 2: While you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.
+* If you upload an app icon (General Information page), it will be used as the large image in case it's not set in CustomRP.
+This also makes it impossible to have a circular big image.

 ### I use more than one Discord client, what do I do?